 Furthermore, glass can undergo unlimited cycles of repeated use and recycling.
 It does so without losing its initial quality.
 But plastic fails in that regard.
 Unless you add new material, the quality of plastic diminishes following every recycle.
 Plastic pollution in the environment is another tacky issue.

-How to Produce Hand Sanitizer Gel - The Ingredients
+How to Produce Hand Sanitiser Gel - The Ingredients

 The needed materials are as follows:

 - 2 or 3 parts of isopropyl alcohol.
-It should be between 60 and 99 percent concentration.
+It should be between 60 and 99 per cent concentration.

 - 1 part of Aloe Vera gel.

-- 3 percent hydrogen peroxide, which is optional.
+- 3 per cent hydrogen peroxide, which is optional.
 1 tablespoon is enough.

-- 98 percent glycerin, also optional.
+- 98 per cent glycerin, also optional.
 You need only 1 teaspoon.

-- Your choice essential oil.
+- Your choice of essential oil.
 Otherwise, you may use Vitamin E oil.
 Only a few drops are adequate.
 Also optional.

 - Boiled or distilled cold water

-- A blender, or mixing bowl
+- A blender, or a mixing bowl

 - A whisk (for the mixing bowl).